manustalport/ardent/README.md

 + Michaël Cretignier, University of Oxford

 ### Citations
-If you use ARDENT for your research, please cite Stalport, et al. 2025, submitted to A&A.
+If you use ARDENT for your research, please cite:

+Stalport, et al. 2025, submitted to A&A: ARDENT -- A Python package for fast dynamical detection limits with radial velocities